-A hard copy of either the Student Code of Conduct or Student Handbook can be requested at the main office at each campus.
+A hard copy of either the Student Code of Conduct or Student Handbook can be requested at Sulphur Springs Middle School, 835 Wildcat Way, Sulphur Springs, TX 75482.

 Note: References to board policy codes are included for ease of reference.
-The hard copy of the district's official policy manual is available for review in in the district administration office, and an unofficial electronic copy is available at www.ssisd.net.
+The hard copy of the district's official policy manual is available for review at www.ssisd.net.